The Trie data structure

 Steps:

-• Create a variable node to access the nodes in the list.
+- Create a variable nodeto access the nodes in the list.

-• Loop over the characters of the word.
+- Loop over the characters of the word.

-• Check if the character exists in the List.
+- Check if the character exists in the List.- If the character does not exist return False

-• Access the next node character.
+- Access the next node character.

-• Return True.
+- Return True.

-startsWith(prefix: string): boolean {
+TYPESCRIPT startsWith(prefix: string): boolean {

 let node = this.list